Disaster and Emergency Information

 What are the very basic things you should know for when an earthquake strikes?

-Find out by downloading the guide – available in Japanese, Korean, Mandarin, and Portuguese.
+Find out by downloading the guide – available in in multiple languages.

 Emergency calls